j2udev/dotfiles/README.md

 ```

 If you choose this option, the `MesloLGS NF` should be automatically selected
 from the font dropdown.
-Either of the above fonts will work well.
+Either of the above font packages will work well.

 Restart iTerm.